petermc87/Hackerrank-Challenges/hackerrank_plusminus.md

 The ratio is calculated within the `console.log()` method.
 Using the Positive ratio as an example again, the final value stored in `posInt` is divided by the length of the array using `arr.length`.
 The result is then converted to a number with a minimum 6 decimal places using the `.toFixed()` method.

 ## Refactoring for Optimization
-This problem uses a method to cycle through each element in `arr`. the `forEach()` method has a slower run time compared to a `for()` loop according to the article in refernce 1 below.
+The chosen solution uses a JavaScript method to cycle through each element in `arr`.
+The `forEach()` method has a slower run time compared to a `for()` loop according to the article in reference 1 below.

 Because of this, the solution was modified by replacing the `forEach()` with a `for()` loop.